 - Carbohydrates – A serving of rice, potatoes or sweet potato

-This is an example taken from his podcast with Kevin Rose.
+The above meal is an example taken from his podcast with Kevin Rose.
 Of course, he isn’t always eating 1 meal per day, but he does generally aim to delay eating until at least lunch time / early afternoon.

 Peter’s 7 Day Fasting Protocol

 Peter does a 7-day water fast 4 times per year.
 Research by Valter Longo and others shows significant health benefits to fasting, including:

 - Decrease in visceral fat (the “bad” fat located around the organs, as opposed to subcutaneous fat, that’s visible under the skin)

 - Increase in cellular cleanup (autophagy) around days 3-5

 One of the reasons for doing such a long fast is that Peter wants to maximise the time spent in autophagy, and to the best of our knowledge, that happens primarily after about 3 days.

 Peter’s specific fasting process is comprised of: